 After your adventure...

 While the Department of Parks and Wildlife manages the Trail, the Munda Biddi Trail Foundation has been established as the friends-of-the-trail organisation.
 Members have been active in trail construction and sourcing funds for the Trail.
 As the Trail progressed, the Munda Biddi Trail Foundation's role has been growing and they we now organise volunteers to maintain the Trail as well as holding cycling events, giving Trail advice and marketing the Trail.
 Contact the Munda Biddi Trail Foundation or visit the volunteer pages if you would like to be involved or to support the organisation.

 By becoming a Cycle Friendly Business, you agree to offer a range of cyclist friendly services at your business.
 In return, your business will be promoted through the Munda Biddi Trail Foundation's extensive marketing and promotional initiatives targeted specifically at cycle tourists.
 You will also become part of a growing network of businesses all working together to increase cycle tourism in WA.

 Becoming cycle friendly is easy.
 The aim is to provide facilities for riders to Refresh, Refill, Revitalise, Repair and Ride.
 It's not expensive and much of the infrastructure may already be established on premise.
 The following highlights some general Cycle Friendly Business criteria:

 The cost of Cycle Friendly Business accreditation for one year is $195 (note, Visitor Centres are eligible for a reciprocal membership).
-Visit the Cycle Tourism pages for more information.
+Visit the Cycle Friendly Business pages for more information.